 1st Image: Simon Parkes (British/American, b.
 1954) Behind the Lagoon, Akumel, Mexico, 1999 Oil on paper mounted on board 10 x 14 inches, 2nd Image: Jacob Collins (American, b.
 1964) Plein-aire Landscape, California, 1999 Oil on panel 7 ½ x 10 ¼ inches, 3rd Image: Joseph Stella (American, 1880-1940) Study for Apotheosis of the Rose, 1926 Crayon and pencil on paper Sight: diameter: 8 inches

 Appraisals prepared by DGS Fine Art Consultants, Inc. comply with the highest standards in the field, known as USPAP, Uniform Standards of Professional Appraisal Practice.
-As a Certified Member of the Appraisers Association of America, I adhere to their extremely stringent code of professionalism and ethics.
+As a Certified Member of the Appraisers Association of America and President of their Board of Directors, I adhere to their extremely stringent code of professionalism and ethics.
 I am also a Chubb Masterpiece ® Protection Network Preferred Provider.

 Appraisals are necessary for the following purposes:

 - insurance schedules